django-commons/controls/README.md

       }
    }
    ```
-2. Add the new parent team `repo-name` for the repository in the `team_parents` section with the relevant members:
+2. In `teams.tfvars`, add the new parent team `repo-name` for the repository in the `team_parents` section with the
+   relevant members:
    ```terraform
    team_parents = {
       # ...